Benjamin Prins: Biography

 Benjamin Liepman Prins was born in Arnhem, the Netherlands on 21 January 1860.
-He was the second of eight children from Eliezer Liepman Philip Prins' first wife, Henrietta Prins-Jacobson (1836–1885).
+He was the second of eight children to Eliezer Liepman Philip Prins' first wife, Henrietta Prins-Jacobson (1836–1885).
 Prins showed an early talent for art and went to study with Professor August Allebé in the Rijksakademie in Amsterdam, where his family had recently moved from Arnhem.
-Prins joined Allebé’s class around the year 1877 and studied with him for five years.
+Prins joined Allebé’s class around 1877 and studied with him for five years.

 His father, Liepman Philip Prins (1835–1915), worked in the family's carpet business for many years.
-After he reached middle age, Liepman decided to devote the rest of his life to serious and exhaustive torah study; as part of his investigation he corresponded with many scholars of his generation.
+After reaching middle age, Liepman decided to devote the rest of his life to serious and exhaustive Torah study; as part of his investigation he corresponded with many scholars of his generation.
 These scholarly interests and associations would later have great impact on Benjamin's life.
 In 1885 Liepman Philip Prins took his family to Frankfurt, where he continued to study and write on a variety of Jewish and general subjects.
-During a visit with the family there, Benjamin met Rosa Benari, the niece of a famous Jewish painter and sketcher of Jewish holiday scenes, Moritz Oppenheim.
+During a visit to the family there, Benjamin met Rosa Benari, the niece of the famous Jewish painter and sketcher of Jewish holiday scenes, Moritz Oppenheim.
 Benjamin eventually married Rosa.
 They had two daughters, Gretha and Molly.
 His brother-in-law Jacob Eisenmann founded the Eisenmann Synagogue in Antwerp.

 Prins' artistic nature found expression not only in his art work but also in the company he kept.
-His wife, an artist's niece, and his good friend Max Liebermann demonstrate that he had a close circle of family and friends active in his profession.
+His wife, the niece of an artist, and his good friend Max Liebermann demonstrate that he had a close circle of family and friends active in his profession.
 In the late nineteenth century, an artist was not considered a respectable profession.
 Vivian Prins, grandson of Benjamin Prins' brother Maurits, writes in 1996: